When it comes to spin rewriters, who would be better suited to review the program than my writer Daniel. This is his thoughts on Spin Rewriter.

 [Honest Opinion: Wait.
 Let me get on my soapbox.]

 I am all for technology.
 I am all for progress.
 I am also for being rewarded for original work.
 I believe that every bit of technology has its place in helping every person achieve his or her potential.
 But I disagree with the premise of replacing a person with a piece of technology.
-There is something special of having the ‘human element’ associated with accomplishment.
+There is something special about having the ‘human element’ associated with accomplishment.
 Be it, work or a great work of art.
 Expression of originality is the essence of writing.
 You get to tell your story or make your point.
 When you basically cut and paste something and rearrange the words without the effort of thought, it just seems to take something away from the art.
 [Stepping off the soapbox].

 But, getting paid is also a very important component of the work cycle.
 So, used correctly, Spin Rewrite can potentially change everything.
 You can write an article as casually as you like, then through the process of spin-rewrite, you can up the level to as professional as you want to be.
 If the writing Is your writing, it’s yours to do with as you please.
 I think if the developer of the product improved the marketing a bit, other potential uses of the online tool could be realized.

 Finally, even though Spin Rewrite helps you quickly rewrite an article, you still have to proofread and finalize the article.
 If it is not written like you want; or if the rewrite loses its meaning or intent, you will still need to have writing skills to produce something worth reading.
-That requires topic awareness, a sense of what might be trending at the time, and an actual voice to express an opinion about the matter.
+That requires topic awareness, a sense of what might be trending at the time, and an actual voice to express an opinion on the matter.
 That is writing.
 (And, yes…I’m still mad about that ‘Fire All Your Writers!’ line on the website).
 The nerve of some people—simply amazing.

-Thank you Daniel, for your honest review!
+Thank you, Daniel, for your honest review!

-My personal experience with rewriters back in the day was not good, the outcome was poorly written content with terrible grammar.
+My personal experience with rewrites back in the day was not good, the outcome was poorly written content with terrible grammar.
 I rather hire a “real” writer to help me out, but that’s just my 2 cents.